-Ok I cheated with the pastry as I bought the ready made kind by Genius which saves a lot of time plus it was on offer so even better, but if you are able to make your own pastry then go for it.
-I bought a really pretty Pumpkin Pie dish for this recipe and thought how fabulous and Pinterest worthy it was going to look once the pie was baked but sadly the dish was too big for the amount of pastry so I had to quickly come up with an idea since the pie filling was already made.
+I bought a really pretty ceramic Pumpkin Pie dish for this recipe and thought how fabulous and Pinterest worthy it was going to look once the pie was baked.
+Sadly the dish was too big for the amount of pastry so I had to quickly come up with an idea since the pie filling was already made.
 Remembering a mini tart tray and presser I had lying in a cupboard unused from a Pampered Chef party a few years ago I took it out, washed it and congratulated myself on such a genius idea.
 Mini Pumpkin Pies.

-Whilst baking, these mini pies fill your kitchen with the most amazing aroma and I couldn’t wait until they were finally ready so I could give them a try.
+Whilst baking, these mini pumpkin pies fill your kitchen with the most amazing aroma.
+The clove and cinnamon scent really comes out and mixed with the pumpkin and sugar smells sooooo good!
+I couldn’t wait until they were finally ready so I could give them a try.
 Once they had cooled down a little I discovered that these little morsels were actually very tasty indeed.
-If I was to describe the flavour of them I would say like a custardy pie which might make you think bleurgh but seriously these taste good, so good in fact I had erm quite a few just to make sure that they were worth writing a post about 😉
+If I was to describe the flavour of them I would say like a custardy pie.
+This might make you think bleurgh but seriously these taste good.
+So good in fact I had erm quite a few.
+Just to make sure that they were worth writing a post about, obvs! 😉

-As my ready made pastry contained egg it wasn’t suitable for vegans but if you can make vegan pastry then you too can enjoy the pumpkin spice goodness on your tastebuds.
+As the ready made pastry contained egg it isn’t suitable for vegans.
+However if you can make vegan pastry then you too can enjoy the pumpkin spice goodness on your tastebuds.

 If you try out this recipe or anything else from my blog, I’d really love to hear any feedback!